boltops-tools/ufo/lib/ufo/help/ship.md

 ### Load Balancer

-ECS services can be assocaited with an Load Balancer upon creation.
-Ufo can automatically create a load balancer for you if you'd like.
+ECS services can be associated with a Load Balancer upon creation.
+Ufo can automatically create a load balancer.
 The options:

-1. ufo automatically creates the ELB
+1. Automatically create the ELB.
-2. you provide an target group from an existing ELB
+2. Provide a target group from an existing ELB.
-3. no ELB is created and associated
+3. No ELB is created and associated.

 Here are examples for each of them:

-    # Use the .ufo/balancer/profiles/default.yml profile
-    # to create the ELB
+    # Use different profiles to create the ELB:
+    #  .ufo/balancer/profiles/default.yml
+    #  .ufo/balancer/profiles/production.yml
     ufo ship hi-web --elb=default
+    ufo ship hi-web --elb=production

-    # use target group from pre-created ELB
+    # Use existing target group from pre-created ELB:
+    ufo ship hi-web --elb=arn:aws:elasticloadbalancing:us-east-1:123456789:targetgroup/target-name/2378947392743
-    ufo ship hi-web --target-group=arn:aws:elasticloadbalancing:us-east-1:123456789:targetgroup/target-name/2378947392743
+    ufo ship hi-web --target-group=arn:aws:elasticloadbalancing:us-east-1:123456789:targetgroup/target-name/2378947392743 # legacy, currently works

-    # Disable creating elb
+    # Disable creating elb:
     ufo ship hi-web --elb=false

+### Load Balancer Conventions

-By convention if the container name is 'web' in the task definition, then it will automatically prompt you to create an elb.
-Otherwise, you must specific the `--elb` option to create a ELB.
+By convention, if the container name is 'web' in the task definition.
+If the ECS service does not yet exist, the deploy will prompt you for the ELB target group.

-### Load Balancer Existing Target Group

-When you are deploying to a service with the word 'web' in it, ufo assumes that this is a web service that uses a load balancer in front of it.
 This is also covered a in the [Conventions]({% link _docs/conventions.md %}) page.
+Otherwise, you must specify the `--elb` option to create an ELB.

-The deploy will prompt you for the ELB `--target-group`  if the ECS does not yet exist.
-For non-web container the `--target-group` option gets ignored.
-The prommpt can be bypassed by specifying a valid `--target-group` option or specifying the `---no-target-group-prompt` option.
+For non-web container the `--elb` option gets ignored.
+The prompt can be bypassed with `--elb=false`.

-    ufo ship hi-web --no-target-group-prompt
+    ufo ship hi-web --elb=false

-Or if you would like to specify the target-group upfront and not be bother with the prompted later you can use the `--target-group` option.
+Or if you would like to specify the target-group in a non-prompt mode you can use the `--elb` option to bypass the prompt.

-    ufo ship hi-web --target-group=arn:aws:elasticloadbalancing:us-east-1:12345689:targetgroup/hi-web/12345
+    ufo ship hi-web --elb=arn:aws:elasticloadbalancing:us-east-1:12345689:targetgroup/hi-web/12345

 ### Deploying Task Definition without Docker Build